dandean/modulr-demo/README.md

 Take a look at `main.js` and each of the files within `lib/` to get an idea of how all of the scripts tie together.
 The result is viewable within `modulrized.js`.

+## More information

+I've posted a more thorough explanation of Modulr [on my blog](http://dandean.com/category/uncategorized/2010/modulr-script-concatination-via-commonjs/).